AdobeDocs/app-builder/src/pages/guides/app_builder_guides/security/index.md

 ## Securing access to App Builder applications

-All interactions with [Adobe Product APIs](/apis) need to be authenticated against Adobe Identity Management Services (IMS).
+All interactions with [Adobe Product APIs](https://developer.adobe.com/apis) need to be authenticated against Adobe Identity Management Services (IMS).
 [Understanding Authentication](understanding_authentication.md) outlines Adobe's approach to authentication, with links to in-depth resources and a code library.

 ### Adobe IMS support for App Builder applications

-App Builder [SDK](https://github.com/adobe/aio-sdk) and [CLI](https://github.com/adobe/aio-cli) help developers [bootstrap applications](../../getting_started/index.md) easily from templates, using `aio app init`.
-Included are templates for Runtime web actions, which integrate with [Adobe Product APIs](/apis) that can be extended using App Builder.
+App Builder [SDK](https://github.com/adobe/aio-sdk) and [CLI](https://github.com/adobe/aio-cli) help developers [bootstrap applications](../../../get_started/app_builder_get_started/set_up.md) easily from templates, using `aio app init`.
+Included are templates for Runtime web actions, which integrate with [Adobe Product APIs](https://developer.adobe.com/apis) that can be extended using App Builder.
 Any generated action is initialized with boilerplate code based on App Builder [SDK libraries](https://github.com/adobe/aio-sdk).
 Out of the box, these steps are implemented:

 - **Validation** that an Adobe IMS bearer token has been passed as Authorization header of the request that invoked the action
 - **Extraction** of this bearer token for further use in the action
-- **Instantiation** of an API client, by using the appropriate product [SDK library](https://github.com/adobe/aio-sdk)
+- **Instantiation** of an API client, by using the appropriate product SDK library.
-- A pre-configured **API call** passing the required credentials, using the same product [SDK library](https://github.com/adobe/aio-sdk)
+- A pre-configured **API call** passing the required credentials, using the same product SDK library.

 ### Securing access to headless App Builder applications